Is tastytrade Safe?

 Securities Lending Program: Available.

-IRAs: Available, but there is a $60 closing fee.
+IRAs: Available, but a $60 termination fee applies.

-Fractional Shares: Available, but must use a market order and there is a 10¢ clearing fee per trade.
+Fractional Shares: Available, but requires a market order with a 10¢ clearing fee per trade.

 tastytrade Review Judgment